 My interests include many topics in theoretical cosmology, high-energy theory/phenomenology, astro-particle physics, quantum physics and quantum cosmology, and gravity.
 I believe that all of these topics have an important role to play in our search for the true nature of the universe.

-A large part of the work I am pursuing is centered around understanding the characteristics and behavior of the dark components of the universe, in particular dark matter (DM).
-The existence of DM, a mysterious form of matter that comprises approximately 85% of the mass of the universe, is well supported by many sources of evidence; however, the actual nature of DM, i.e. what it is made of, is still poorly understood.
+A large part of the work I am pursuing is centered around understanding the characteristics and behavior of the dark components of the universe, in particular dark matter (DM) and dark energy (DE).
+The existence of DM, a mysterious form of matter that comprises approximately 85% of the mass of the universe, is well supported by many sources of evidence; however, the actual nature of DM, i.e. what it is made of, is still a complete unknown!
 Thus, I am interested in exploring different candidates for DM, and studying the properties of these candidates to determine how they would behave.
 In the past I have worked on exploring the quantum nature of light scalar dark matter such as the axion.
 My previous work involved quantifying the rate of decoherence of macroscopic superpositions (Schrodinger-cat-like states) of light scalar dark matter which interacts with its environment solely through gravity.

 Other areas of interest to me include the rich phenomenology of axions, both as dark matter candidates and as sources for other new physics.
 Axions (the QCD axion, Ultra-light axions, and axion-like particles), originally proposed as a solution to the Strong CP problem of QCD, are light scalar particles which have a range of applications in modern cosmology, astrophysics, and particle physics.
 I have been studying models of the QCD axion in particular, a well-motivated particle outside of the DM problem.
-Lately, I have worked on ways to modify the window of viable DM axion parameters to search for ways in which the axion can be the DM and a solution to other problems that arise from both theoretical motivations and observational findings.
-For instance, axions can account for exotic cooling processes in stars, but such axions do not automatically make good DM candidates; however, in some recent work, the introduction of additional interactions can make these axions more natural as the DM.
-There is more to axion phenomenology which I find interesting; for example, they can form bound objects called boson stars, which are Bose-Einstein condensates of axions (or other bosons) bound either by gravity or by attractive self-interactions.
+I have worked on ways to modify the window of viable DM axion parameters to search for ways in which the axion can be the DM and a solution to other problems that arise from both theoretical motivations and observational findings.
+More recently I have explored the nature of axion perturbations in the early universe, diving into the differences and similarities axions have with other DM candidates.
+I am actively exploring more aspects of the phenomenology of axions and related models/theories.

 You can find a summary of my publications and talks here: